Luisa Igloria: Career

-Originally from Baguio City, Philippines, Luisa A. Igloria is the author of 16 full-length books and 5 chapbooks.
-She is a tenured professor of creative writing and English, and from 2009-2015 was director of the MFA Creative Writing Program at Old Dominion University.
+Originally from Baguio City, Philippines, Luisa A. Igloria is the author of 15 full-length books and 5 chapbooks.
+She is Eminent Scholar, Louis I. Jaffe Professor, and University Professor of English and Creative Writing and English, and from 2009 to 2015 was director of the MFA Creative Writing Program at Old Dominion University.

 In the Spring Term 2018, Igloria was the inaugural Glasgow Visiting Writer in Residence at Washington & Lee University.
 She was a visiting humanities scholar in 1996 at the Center for Philippine Studies at the University of Hawaii at Manoa.
 She taught briefly at De La Salle University where she became the graduate programs coordinator and senior associate for poetry at the Bienvenido N. Santos Creative Writing Center at De La Salle University.
 While in Chicago, she was an active member of PINTIG, a Filipino-American cultural and theatre group, where she served in PINTIG's cultural and education committee.

 Igloria's work has appeared or been accepted in numerous anthologies and journals including New England Review, The Common, Poetry, Crab Orchard Review, Orion Magazine, The Missouri Review, Indiana Review, Poetry East, Natural Bridge, Umbrella, Sweet, qarrtsiluni, poemeleon, Smartish Pace, Rattle, The North American Review, Bellingham Review, Shearsman (UK), PRISM International (Canada), Poetry Salzburg Review (Austria), The Asian Pacific American Journal, and TriQuarterly, among others.
 Her work is included in the very first electronic anthology of Women's Poetry Fire On Her Tongue (Two Sylvias Press, 2011), Language for a New Century, ed.
 Tina Chang, Ravi Shankar, and Nathalie Handal (W.W.
 Norton, 2008), and Letters to the World: Poems from the Wom-po Listserv], ed. by Moira Richards, Rosemary Starace, and Lesley Wheeler (Red Hen Press, 2007).
-She edited the anthology Not Home, But Here: Writing from the Filipino Diaspora (Anvil, 2003); and more recently (with Amanda Galvan Huynh), the anthology Of Color: Poets' Ways of Making (New York: The Operating System, 2018).
+She edited the anthology Not Home, But Here: Writing from the Filipino Diaspora (Anvil, 2003); and more recently (with Aileen Cassinetto and David Hassler), The Nature of Our Times: Poems on America's Lands, Waters, Wildlife, and Other Natural Wonders (Paloma Press, 2025); (with Aileen Cassinetto and Jeremy Hoffman) Dear Human at the Edge of Time: Poems on Climate Change in the United States (Paloma Press, 2023); and (with Amanda Galvan Huynh), the anthology Of Color: Poets' Ways of Making (New York: The Operating System, 2018).

-In July, 2020, the governor of Virginia announced that Igloria had been appointed as the poet laureate of the Commonwealth of Virginia.
+In July, 2020, the governor of Virginia appointed Igloria as the 20th poet laureate of the Commonwealth of Virginia.